jtaylor100/jtaylor100.github.io/markdown/high-anxiety.markdown

 It has become apparent to me recently that I have a real problem with anxiety.
-The feeling hits me at the most random and inconvenient places but somehow afterwards I always forget how it feels--that is until I experience it again.
+The feeling hits me at the most random and inconvenient places but somehow afterwards I always forget how it feels—that is until I experience it again.
 It's not impossible to live with but it is most certainly uncomfortable, mostly causing my stomach to turn and making everything sweet taste deadly.
 Some days it's like a feeling that underlies all of what I do during that day: